Lightprotocol/psp-examples/private-compressed-account/README.md

 # private-compressed-account

-This PSP allows you to insert values into a merkletree and then prove inclusion of these values via ZKPs.
+This PSP allows you to insert values into a merkletree and then prove the inclusion of these values via ZKPs.

 ### Prerequisites